yaxdotcom/sites-yax-com/README.md

 # sites-yax-com

-A gallery of website templates you canbuild with the [yax.com](https://yax.com) project.
+A gallery of websites you can build with the [yax.com](https://yax.com) project.

 ## Viewing locally